markusrenoldner/science-notes/Classification of maps in linear algebra.md

 ## Endomorphism
-an homomorphism that maps from a set into itself: $f:A\mapsto A$
+a homomorphism that maps from a set into itself: $f:A\mapsto A$

 ## Automorphism